 - She was the hardest working person I know.
 Hands down.
 Makes me look like a total slacker.
 I have a feeling that people from Appalachia are like that.

-- Her father was a optomistrist and he would sell kids eyeglasses that were big enough for them to grow into.
+- Her father was an optometrist and he would sell kids eyeglasses that were big enough for them to grow into.
 I wore glasses too (but had switched to contacts by college) and the idea of only being able to afford a single pair of glasses in a lifetime was sobering.

 - My roommate was also the most socially talented person I ever met.
-She could sit down at table of a dozen awkward teens and get everyone talking without feeling like she was hogging the conversation.
+She could sit down to a table of a dozen awkward teens and get everyone talking without feeling like she was hogging the conversation.
 And no one works a room better!
-This is before I had even heard of social emotional intelligence and I was able to see it in person.
+This is before I had even heard of social-emotional intelligence and I was able to see it in person.

 - In case you were wondering, who is this roommate?
 She’s the person managing the U.S. budget.
 I think she had a tough week during the government shutdown but there is no one better to do this job!

 The stories of Appalachia are often sensationalized around moonshine, clan feuding, coal mining and poverty so.
 While endowed with abundant natural resources, Appalachia has long struggled with and has been associated with poverty and the region itself lacks specific defining boundaries.
 The region defined by the Appalachian Regional Commission currently includes 420 counties and eight independent cities in 13 states, including all of West Virginia, 14 counties in New York, 52 in Pennsylvania, 32 in Ohio, 3 in Maryland, 54 in Kentucky, 25 counties and 8 cities in Virginia,29 in North Carolina, 52 in Tennessee, 6 in South Carolina, 37 in Georgia, 37 in Alabama, and 24 in Mississippi.